Central Body Components

 To define attitude for a central body, click and select either an IAU 1994 attitude definition or a Rotation Coefficient file type.
 Click Details... to select a Rotation Coefficient file or to view the properties of an IAU 1994 definition, depending on which option you have selected.

 You cannot edit the properties of an IAU 1994 definition using the Component Browser user interface.
-You must edit IAU 1994 definition files manually, outside of STK.
+You must edit IAU 1994 definition files manually, outside of the STK application.

 Ephemeris

-You can select an ephemeris source for the central body from the Ephemeris menu.
-The following table describes the central body ephemeris sources provided by Astrogator.
+You can view the ephemeris source for the central body from the Ephemeris menu.
+The following table describes the central body ephemeris sources available in the Astrogator capability.

 Central Body Ephemeris Sources